Capital Gains Tax

-Capital Gains Tax is a tax on the profit when you sell or give away something (an ‘asset’) that has increased in value.
+Capital Gains Tax is a tax on the profit when you sell (or ‘dispose of’) something (an ‘asset’) that’s increased in value.

 It’s the gain you make that’s taxed, not the amount of money you receive.

 Example You bought a painting for £5,000 and sold it later for £25,000.
 This means you made a gain of £20,000 (£25,000 minus £5,000).

 Disposing of an asset includes:

 - selling it

 - giving it away as a gift, or transferring it to someone else

 - getting compensation for it - like an insurance payout if it’s been lost or destroyed